SamuelGouret/React-Todo/README.md

-Chapter 09: Understanding how to link data between components
+Chapter 10: Add Todo to the list of Todos